seantis/seantis.people/README.rst

 - It must be possible to put people into various organizations and show the membership of those organizations.

+Warning!
+There is currently an issue (https://github.com/seantis/seantis.people/issues/41) which results in that publishing and expiration date of people are not working.

 Design
 ------